mbabynames search ✿

 Ragnar John

-Meaning: Ragnar = "noble and strong", John = "God is gracious".
+Meaning: Ragnar = "warrior of the gods", John = "God is gracious".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 John (1 syllable) provides a firm close after the longer Ragnar.

 Ragnar George